yaohodalo/SureStart2021/README.md

 #### 1. What is the difference between supervised and unsupervised learning?
 The difference is that supervised learning focuses on pre-defined set of training examples to be able to reach an acurrate conclusion when given a new data.
 It is mostly used in predictions.
 Unlike supervised learning, unsupervized learning focuses on finding patterns and correlations in a bunch of data sets.
 #### 2. Describe why the following statement is FALSE: Scikit-Learn has the power to visualize data without a Graphviz, Pandas, or other data analysis libraries.
-This statement is false because Scikit-Learn was built on top of all those several data analysis libraries
+This statement is false because Scikit-Learn was built on top of all those several data analysis libraries.